Ikosse/Expressvpn-kodi-client/README.md

  </table>

 ## Installation
-Download repository as a zip file and follow these instructions: https://kodi.wiki/view/Archive:Install_add-ons_from_zip_files.
+Download this repository as a zip file and follow these instructions: https://kodi.wiki/view/Archive:Install_add-ons_from_zip_files.
+Use the Leia branch for Leia and earlier versions of Kodi and the Master branch for Matrix.
+The add-on has been tested to work for Krypton (17.6) and higher.

 ## Disclaimer
 This add-on is unofficial and its author has no affiliation with https://expressvpn.com.

 ## Additional Notes
-Use the Leia branch for Leia and earlier versions of Kodi and the Master branch for Matrix.
-The add-on has been tested to work for Krypton (17.6) and higher.
-I only aim at providing support for current releases of Kodi.
+I only aim att providing support for current releases of Kodi.
+You need a paid subscription for the add-on to work.

 ## Contact
 email: andrelofgren@hotmail.co.uk